-Virginia Houston is the daughter of the late Valentine and Mary Helen (Hannaford) Stamp of St. Vincent's, in St. Mary's Bay on the Avalon Peninsula, of Newfoundland.
+Virginia Houston was raised in St. Vincent's, in St. Mary's Bay on the Avalon Peninsula, of Newfoundland.
 She graduated with a B.A.
 Educ.(1973) and a B.A.(1980) from Memorial University before completing her M.A. in Art Education at the University of Southern Mississippi in 1986.

-Virginia also studied watercolour painting with renowned Newfoundland artist, Ed Roche; took additional training through Memorial’s Art extension program; studied with Jim Morris and Margaret Ryan in Southern Mississippi; studied acrylic painting with renowned artists and winners of Ducks Unlimited, Ron Decker and Derek Wicks and continues to hone her skills through dozens of workshops with noted artists from Nova Scotia, Ontario, and beyond.
-Although accomplished in watercolours, oils and acrylics, Virginia’s medium of choice is acrylic and is presently working on wildlife paintings.
+Virginia also studied watercolour painting with renowned Newfoundland artist, Ed Roche for thirteen years; took additional training through Memorial’s Art extension program; studied with Jim Morris and Margaret Ryan in Southern Mississippi; studied acrylic painting with renowned artists and winners of Ducks Unlimited, Ron Decker and Derek Wicks and continues to hone her skills through dozens of workshops with noted artists from Nova Scotia, Ontario, and beyond.
+Although accomplished in watercolours, oils and acrylics, Virginia’s medium of choice is acrylic and is presently working on Nova Scotia landscape paintings.

 Ms. Houston taught elementary school, including art, for 22 years; followed by eight years of teaching high school Art in St. John's.
 She also taught Art in the Memorial University extension program, as well as at the Salmonier Correctional Institute in Newfoundland.
 She has also worked with the ArtsSmart program (NL) in many schools including those in St. John's, Outer Cove, Mount Pearl, and St. Mary's Bay.
 Upon retiring from public education, Virginia opened her own School of Art for adults and children in 1995.

 Virginia's work has been presented through many juried art shows and exhibitions for over 22 years in her native province.
-Her commissions, spanning some twenty years of work, hang in many fine homes, in private and public collections, as well as several offices of the Government of Newfoundland and Labrador as well as the Giovernment of Nova Scotia; while her "limited edition" prints are found in galleries in St. John's, Grand Falls-Windsor, Corner Brook, Halifax and Toronto.
-Her paintings have been critiqued on many occasions in the St. John's Telegram, NTV Herald and the Southern Shore Post, and most recently (October and November 2012) in the Downhome magazine and the Shoreline Post.
-Virginia's paintings are currently exhibited at Truro Mall, Truro, NS, and seasonally at Fisherman's Cove Gallery in Eastern Passage, NS as well as Winding River Art Gallery, Mastodon Ridge in Stewiake, NS.
+Her commissions, spanning some twenty years of work, hang in many fine homes, in private and public collections, as well as several offices of the Government of Newfoundland and Labrador as well as the Government of Nova Scotia; while her "limited edition" prints are found in galleries in St. John's, Grand Falls-Windsor, Corner Brook, Halifax and Toronto.
+Her paintings have been critiqued on many occasions in the St. John's Telegram, NTV Herald and the Southern Shore Post, the Downhome magazine and the Shoreline Post.
+Virginia's paintings are currently exhibited at the Artport Gallery at Halifax International Airport, Gallery 97 in Lower Sackville, NS, and at Fisherman's Cove Gallery in Eastern Passage, NS as well as Winding River Art Gallery, Mastodon Ridge in Stewiake, NS.

 The subject matter of Virginia's main body of work revolves around rural landscapes and sunsets as well as urban life, including street scenes, city architecture and still life.
 The inspiration for her paintings comes from many sources: including historical events, the decline of the fishery, the relocation of outport peoples, the physical landscape of Newfoundland and the people who live there.
 Beginning in 2006, Virginia began painting rural and urban vistas throughout the Maritimes.